pulimeng/DeepDrug3D/README.md

   - `--o` output folder path.
   - `--p` or `--s` whether to calculate the potential nor not.
 If not, only the binary occupied grid will be returne, i.e., the shape of the grid only.
 Default, yes (`--p`).

-Several files will be saved, including `example_transformed.pdb` (coordinate-transformed pdb file), `example_transformed.mol2` (coordinate-transformed mol2 file for the calculation of DFIRE potential), `example.grid` (grid representation of the binding pocket grid for visualization), and `example.h5` (numpy array of the binidng pocket grid).
+Several files will be saved, including `example_transformed.pdb` (coordinate-transformed pdb file), `example_transformed.mol2` (coordinate-transformed mol2 file for the calculation of DFIRE potential), `example.grid` (grid representation of the binding pocket grid for visualization), and `example.h5` (numpy array of the voxel representation).

 To visualize the output binidng pocket grid, run `python visualization --i example.grid --c 0`.
   - `--i` input binding pocket grid file path.